Architecture, Design & Construction Trends in 2018

 2. BIM (Building Information Modeling) Continues to Evolve as Firms Integrate 4D, 5D, but 6D Remains Elusive

 As per a recent survey, in the last three-quarters, every A/E/C firms have been involved with at least one BIM project.
 But the reality is that many mid-sized construction firms still have no BIM experience.
 They may have be “involved” in a BIM project; by outsourcing to RDAEP for designing in Revit, but then went old-school with 2D drawings and specs.
 There was no use of implementing the building model during construction phase.
 The concept of owners integrating building models for Computer Aided Facilities Management (CAFM) is still not mainstream.
 The primary reason is not having a qualified staff.
 Companies don’t understand the value of the model post-construction.

-RDAEP helps such companies by architecting the designs and developing models using AutoCAD and engineering software.
+RDAEP helps such companies by providing Architectural Design Services and developing models using AutoCAD and engineering software.
 To respond to the growing prevalence of Building Information Modeling, many countries are seeking to implement national standards.
 In the United States, a number of organizations, firms, and government agencies have partnered to develop the National BIM Standard-United States (NBIMS-US).

 The New York Times recently published an article about investors shying away from coastal real estate, like in areas of Florida facing increasing king tides.
 An article in the Scientific American noted that the sea level rise over the coming century could be the highest in human history, with the east coast of North America baring much of the brunt.
 Some scientists have revised their sea rise forecasts upward, and are now projecting that by 2100 many coastal cities will be abandoned.